 \noi $\PP$-almost surely in $C \big([0,T]; H^{-\s}(\T^2 )\big) $ (for any $T, \s >0$).
 See \cite[Theorem 3]{FHI}.
 This result is similar to Theorems \ref{THM1}, \ref{THM:GWP} and \ref{THM:sinGWP}.
 There are however some differences with these results, which we describe in details below.

 \noi (i) In \cite{FHI}, the authors treated polynomial nonlinearities but we also study the sine nonlinearity - the so-called sine-Gordon model in \eqref{rSdSG}.

 \noi (ii) In \cite{FHI}, they considered Gibbs measure initial data.
 On the other hand, in Theorems \ref{THM1}, \ref{THM:GWP} and \ref{THM:sinGWP}, we consider deterministic initial data.
 In the polynomial case, we establish in Theorem \ref{THM:GWP}, a pathwise (asymptotic) global-in-time approximation despite the lack of a global well-posedness theory for our equations (except for the cubic case, see Remark \ref{RMK:cubic} above).
 Furthermore, for the sine nonlinearity \eqref{SdSG}, we prove a pathwise global-in-time convergence result in Theorem \ref{THM:sinGWP}.
-Note that in this case, working with deterministic initial data complicates matters because of the explicit dependence in $\eps \in (0,1]$ of the covariance function $\E [ \Psi_{\eps}(t,x) \Psi_{\eps}(t,y) ] $ with $\Psi_\eps$ as in \eqref{sto1}.
-See Remark \ref{RMK:STcov} for more details.

 \noi (iii) In \cite{FHI}, the authors treated the convergence problem in the coordinates $(u, \eps \dt u)$ with $O(1)$ initial data $(\phi_0, \phi_1)$.
 On the other hand, we work in the coordinates $(u, \dt u)$ with the same $O(1)$ initial data $(\phi_0, \phi_1)$, which would correspond to the scaled initial data $(\phi_0, \eps^{-1} \phi_1)$ in the coordinates $(u, \eps \dt u)$.
 This gives rise to some issue when controlling the time derivative of our solutions.
-See the discussion above Lemma \ref{LEM:GWP1}.
+See the discussion above Proposition \ref{PROP:LWP2}.